davidwilde/AWS-Study/s3/notes.md

 An encryption protocol for data integrity between two or more communicating computer application.
 SSL 1.0, 2.0 and 3.0 are deprecated

+S3 Server side encryption - is **always on** for all new S3 objects.

+### SSE-S3

+Amazon S3 manages the keys, encrypts using AES-GCM (256-bit algorithm) S3 encypts each object with a unique key
+S3 uses envelope encryption
+S3 rotates regularly key automatically
+By default all objects will have SSE-S3 applied
+There is no additonal charge for using
+Uses 256bit advanced encyption

+### SSE-KMS

+Amazon Key Management Service and you maneg the keys You first create a KMS managed key
+KMS can automatically rotate keys
+KMS key poily controls who can decrypt using the key KMS can help meet regulatory compliance
+Have their own addiotal costs
+Must be in the same region as the bucket
+To upload with KMS you need kms:GenerateDataKey
+To download with KMS you need kms:Decrypt

+BUcket key can be set for SSE-KMS for improved performance

+### SSE-C - Customer provided key

+You provide your own encryption key that Amazon S3 then uses to apply AES-256 You need to provide the encryption key everytime you retrieve objects The encryption key you upload is removed from Amazon S3 memory after each request No additonal charge to use
+Amazon S3 will store a randomly salted Hash-bashed Message Authentication Code (HMAC) of your encryption key to validate future requests
+Presigned URLs support SSE-C

+With bucket versioning different object versions can be encrypted with different keys You manage encyption keys on the client side, you manage any additional safeguards, such as key rotation on the client side

+### DDSE-KMS - Dual layer server-side encryption.

+Encrypts cliennt side than server side.
+Datas is encrypted twice
+The key for client-ide encyption comes from KMS
+No additional charges for DSSE and KMS keys

+*Encrypt*
+client side requests AWS KMS to generate a data encryption key using CMK KMS sends two versions of the DEK to you: a plaintext version and an encrypted version You use plaintext DEK to encrypt your data locally and then discards it from memory Encrypted version of the DEK is stored alongside the encrypted data in Amazon S3

+*Decrypt*
+You retriev the encrypted data and the associated encrypted DEK You send the encrypted DEK to AWS KMS, which decrypts it using the corresponding CMK and returns the plaintext DEK Use this plaintext DEK to decrypt the data locally and then discard the DEK from memory

+_Service side encryption only encrypts the contents of an object, not its metadata_

 Website hosting